-In casual American English, "The diver executed a flawless somersault into the pool" sounds like "dhuh DAHY-ver EHK-suh-kyoo-duhd uh FLAH-luhs SUH-mer-sahlt IHN-tuh dhuh POOL".
-Several things happen here, and the headline one is the Silent T after N: the T after N drops out entirely.
+Americans pronounce "The diver executed a flawless somersault into the pool" as "dhuh DAHY-ver EHK-suh-kyoo-duhd uh FLAH-luhs SUH-mer-sahlt IHN-tuh dhuh POOL" in casual speech.
+Several things bend the textbook pronunciation.
+The headline is the Silent T after N — the T after N drops out entirely.
+It lands on into, and it's one of the defining features of casual American English.
 Keep stressed words long, unstressed words short, and link the consonants forward into the vowels.

 Now you try.